Hernia Mesh Complications

 Studies have concluded that the frequency and severity of hernia mesh complications may outweigh the potential benefit these products provide.
 Some studies suggest these hernia mesh products should only be used as a last resort after other treatment options have been exhausted.

-Patients considering a hernia mesh implant should be made aware of the risks of serious hernia mesh complications to make an informed decision about their use.
-Failing to disclose to physicians and patients the true scope and nature of these hernia mesh complications form the basis of most of the hernia mesh lawsuits filed today.
+Patients considering a hernia mesh implant should be aware of the risks of serious complications to make an informed decision about their use.
+Failing to disclose to physicians and patients the true scope and nature of these complications forms the basis of most of the hernia mesh lawsuits filed today.

-Many experts believe hernia mesh products on the market today are just not suitable for permanent implantation inside the human body.
+Many experts believe the hernia mesh products on the market today are unsuitable for permanent implantation inside the human body.

-Almost all hernia mesh products are made of weaved polypropylene with a coating of some type on one side, while the other side contains pores designed to allow tissue in-growth to reinforce the weakened muscles.
-The coated side is designed to prevent unintended mesh adherence, so the hernia mesh does not perforate or adhere to nearby bowels or organs.
+Almost all hernia mesh products are made of woven polypropylene with a coating of some type on one side.
+The other side contains pores designed to allow tissue ingrowth to reinforce the weakened muscles.
+The coated side is designed to prevent unintended mesh adherence so the hernia mesh does not perforate or adhere to nearby bowels or organs.

 Unfortunately, there appear to be serious issues with the design or function of both sides of these hernia mesh products.

-The most serious hernia mesh complications occur when the coating fails to prevent the unintended fusion of the mesh with nearby bowels or organs, resulting in perforation or adherence.
+The most serious hernia mesh complications occur when the coating fails to prevent the mesh’s unintended fusion with nearby bowels or organs, resulting in perforation or adherence.
 Serious infections of the hernia mesh and bowel obstructions are also quite common.
 These serious hernia mesh complications typically require surgery to correct and can leave the patient in severe, long-lasting pain.

 People injured by severe hernia mesh complications may miss significant time from work and may end up with enormous sums of medical debt.
 In the worst cases, the normal lives of family and friends are forever altered due to the use of these faulty hernia mesh devices.